 Among other sources, you could get that advice from some sort of financial advisor.
 We here at The Motley Fool make it our mission to highlight the poor job Wall Street as a whole does for its customers.
 I was once a full-service broker, and I can tell you that the big-name brokerages do little to teach their "advisors" how to give good advice.
 Most of the training is about how to make a sale.

 Start by seeing what customers are saying.
 Last year, J.D.
-Power & Associates did a survey of clients at 20 full-service brokers.
-The top three for overall customer satisfaction were Edward Jones, Legg Mason
+Power & Associates released a survey of clients at 20 full-service brokers.
+The top three for overall customer satisfaction were Edward Jones, Raymond James